ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Experiments

-\textbf{Models and Training Configuration.} We use GPT-2 as the proxy model for all tasks, demonstrating its architecture independency.
-For general language modeling, we conduct the evaluation across models with different scales: 1) GPT-2-124M~\cite{radford2019language}, 2) OPT-125M and OPT-350M~\cite{zhang2022opt}, 3) Llama2-7B~\cite{touvron2023llama} for general language modeling, and 4) BLIP-2-ViT (3.8B) for VLM tasks.
-The VLM model processes image inputs and auto-regressively generates text (e.g., captions) conditioned on preceding inputs.
+\textbf{Models and Training Configuration.} We evaluate on open-source models due to our requirement for per-sample losses and token-level probabilities—information unavailable through commercial APIs.
+We use GPT-2 as the proxy model for all tasks, showing architecture independence.
+We evaluate on models of different scales: GPT-2-124M~\cite{radford2019language}, OPT-125M/350M~\cite{zhang2022opt}, Llama2-7B~\cite{touvron2023llama} for LM, and BLIP-2-ViT (3.8B) for VLM.
+The VLM model processes image inputs and autoregressively generates text conditioned on preceding inputs.

-\textbf{Evaluation Configuration.} For an overall evaluation on the protected portion $D_\text{pro}$, we perform the state-of-the-art threshold-based black-box MIAs with following signals: 1) Loss~\cite{yeomPrivacyRiskMachine2018}, which takes model's loss on target samples as a membership signal.
-2) Loss-Ref~\cite{carlini2021extracting}, which calibrates the model's loss against a reference model trained on similar distribution to account for intrinsic sample complexity.
-3) MinK~\cite{shi2023detecting}, which focuses on the $K$\% tokens with lowest likelihood scores to better capture prediction uncertainty patterns.
-4) Zlib~\cite{carlini2021extracting}, which normalizes the model's loss using sample compression size to account for input complexity.
-We use `user-level' to denote that each inference sample belongs to one user.
-As only Enron dataset has explicit user ID, we use sample index as user ID for other datasets.
-Since the text lengths for different users vary and sometimes short, we setup the `sample-level' comparison by chunking protected document into the full window size.

-For efficient individual-level evaluation in \Cref{def:exploit}, we approximate $\theta_{\backslash \x}$ with $\theta_{\backslash D_\text{pro}}$ as in \Cref{eq:exp_approx}.
-To show the effectiveness under the worst-case for defender, we apply the state-of-the-art privacy backdoor~\cite{liu2024precurious, wen2024privacy} and craft the pre-trained model with $D_\text{aux}$ for amplifying the exposure risk of training samples~\cite{liu2024precurious}.